 Grade 1B Teacher

 I am a graduate with a Bachelor in Secondary Education at DEBESMSCAT, Philippines in 2008 and acquired my Master’s Degree in Education with specialization in Administration and Supervision in 2011 in the same institution.
 I am also a licensed teacher.
-It’s my eighth year of involvement in the world of the teaching profession.
-This is my second year here at CIAPP and I’m so honored to be part of this family.
+It is my eighth year of involvement in the world of the teaching profession.
+This is my second year here at CIAPP and I am so honored to be part of this family.

-My main goal is to help students become a confident learner and a well-rounded individual.
+My main goal is to help students become confident learners and well-rounded individuals.
 I will do my very best to help make this year a positive and fun experience for your children.
 I look forward to working in partnership with you throughout the coming year.